Up to 60% off sofas & mattresses — limited‑time deals.

 • Financing shown: 0% APR via Affirm

-• Cleaning notes (our test): handheld vacuum + lint brush kept corduroy looking tidy
+• Cleaning note from our testing: a handheld vacuum and lint brush kept it tidy

 Review Score